adamcubel/kubernetes-playground/README.md

 The image can be pulled using the following instructions:
 - https://docs-ironbank.dso.mil/tutorials/image-pull/

-For simplicity, a devcontainer has been built up within this repo to allow developers to
+For simplicity, a devcontainer has been built up within this repo to allow developers simple access to Terraform.
+Terraform will be used to manage the EKS infrastructure used to deploy Kubernetes clusters within your AWS account.